0xmetropolis/metro-docs/docs/getting-started-pods/02-podify-your-safe.md

 ### What risks are there with podifying my safe?

-While podifying your safe, you can choose to add an admin to your pod.
-The admin has certain privileges, such as the ability to add and remove members from the safe/pod unilaterally.
-This could be used to take control of a safe and its assets, so make sure your admin is trusted, or opt to not have an admin.
+When podifying your Safe, you can choose to add a manager to your pod.
+The manager has certain privileges, such as the ability to add and remove members from the pod unilaterally.
+This could be used to take control of the pod's underlying Safe and its assets, so make sure the pod manager is trusted, or opt to not have a manager.

-Additionally, once an admin is set, only the admin can revoke or give someone else the admin role, i.e., pod members cannot remove an admin.
+Additionally, once a manager is set, only the manager can revoke or give someone else the manager role, i.e., pod members cannot remove a pod manager.

 ## Steps To Podify Your Safe